mem48/geocompr/main.md

 # Introduction {#intro}

 This book is about harnessing the power of modern computers to *do things* with geographic data.
-It teaches a range of spatial skills, including: reading, writing and manipulating geographic data; making static and interactive maps; and modeling geographic data.
+It teaches a range of spatial skills, including: reading, writing and manipulating geographic data; making static and interactive maps; and modeling geographic phenomena.
 By joining together various spatial operations in scripts and functions, the book also shows how these skills support a transparent and reproducible, i.e. scientific workflow.
 Learning how to use existing tools is exciting.
 However, it is even more liberating, if you can create new tools yourself.